syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ### Enable/Disable context menu for docking, floating, auto hiding windows

 Docking, floating and auto hiding windows have a ContextMenu button that contains options for switching between states.
 The button can be enabled/disabled using `ShowMenuButton` property.
-By default, its value is true, to disable this functionality change the property value to false.
+By default, `ShowMenuButton` value is true.
+This functionality can be disabled by setting its value as false.

 {% tabs %}